-So there are now up to seven categories, and each category has firm rules for what has to be covered.
+So there are now up to seven categories of health insurance, and each category has firm rules for what has to be covered.
 The idea was that the introduction of the tiers would make it easier for people to compare policies within each category and make it clearer for them to understand they can expect to be covered for.

-This was huge news all those months ago.
+This was huge news.
 Huge.
 And I honestly meant to take action back then.
 But life got in the way – the usual story, two kids, full-time work – which, I know, is an extremely poor first-world excuse.
-So on Friday, when I was, ironically, sick with the dreaded hot-weather cold doing the rounds, I finally called my health insurer.
+So, an embarrassingly long time after the big change, I finally called my health insurer to sort out my new cover.

 And I was pleasantly surprised.
 No, more than that.
 I think it’s safe to say I was shocked.
 No, flabbergasted, slack-jawed, dumbfounded, astonished, amazed and bedazzled.
 And I was also patting myself on the back (although also simultaneously kicking myself for not doing it sooner).